FIXTradingCommunity/fix-simple-binary-encoding/README.md

 This project contains specifications and resources for Simple Binary Encoding (SBE).
 SBE is a FIX standard for binary message encoding.

+## *News*

+[application/sbe](https://www.iana.org/assignments/media-types/application/sbe) has been registered as a media type (formerly MIME type) at Internet Assigned Numbers Authority (IANA).
+A media type defines the format of the contents of an Internet message.

 ## Protocol stack
 SBE is part of a family of protocols created by the High Performance Working Group of the FIX Trading Community.
 SBE is a presentation layer protocol (layer 6).